-Rumors have been circulating that the "14 nm The chip giant may include only two models with an LGA chassis for desktop computers.
+Rumors have been circulating that the chip giant's 14 product line could only include two models with an LGA chassis for desktop computers.
 Wrong assessments or change in perception?
 Maybe it's a little of both

 The generation of the first 14 nanometer chips from Intel is already here with us, and also Showing capabilities and characteristics are not bad at all.
-But for performance enthusiasts, the main course is still on the way - the quad-core processors on a variety of models, And desktop processors in particular.
+But for performance enthusiasts, the main course is still on the way - the quad-core processors on their range of models, And desktop processors in particular.

-New reporting Gives us full technical details for two processors broadwell Desktops that are based on the LGA1150 (which is not one-time soldered to the motherboard) - but also claims that these may be the only two LGA processors seen in this generation.
+New reporting Gives us full technical details for two processors Broadwell Desktops that will be based on the LGA1150 bracket (which is not soldered to the motherboard once) - but also claims that these may be the only two LGA processors seen in this generation.

 Both models are seen as a refreshing breeze in the chip maker's desktop product line, but will they really be the only two in the LGwell-based LGA, apparently to To make room for the Skylake generation that is supposed to be launched later this year? hard to believe.

-It is quite possible that in the initial launching class for the E-broadwell From the core quadrant (supposedly at the Compotex show this June) there will be a limited number of desktop models - but later, whether Skylake Will arrive on time or be delayed, it is very likely that we will see more and more models landing in stores as time goes on.
-After all, this is the fundamental fact of the chip world - not all products are of the same quality, some of them less quality and some are flawed - and the division into a variety of models with different capabilities and features allows any manufacturer in the semiconductor world to realize its revenue and profit potential.
+It is quite possible that in the initial launching class for the E-Broadwell From the quad-core (apparently at the Compotex show this coming June) a limited number of desktop models will be seen - but later, whether Skylake Will arrive on time and whether it is delayed, it is very likely that we will see more and more models landing in stores as time goes on.
+After all, this is the basic fact in the world of chips - not all products are of the same quality, some less quality and some even defective - and the division into a variety of models with different capabilities and characteristics allows any manufacturer in the semiconductor world to realize its revenue and earnings potential.

-Will work for a while longer until we can get a formal answer to this interesting wonder, and during this time we will focus on the positive side of the new information we receive here - lower power consumption, more powerful graphical cores than ever, and especially open-ended, self-respecting hardware enthusiasts.
+It will take some time before we can get an official answer to this interesting question, and during this time we will prefer to focus on the positive side of the new information we get here - lower power consumption, more powerful graphics cores than ever and especially open multiplications, which are self-respecting hardware enthusiasts.